What is nonwoven geotextiles?

 Non-woven geotextiles satisfy the qualities needed for demanding environments.
 Cause, it is strong, tear and puncture resistance, lightweight and tolerant to fluctuations in the temperature fluctuation.

 Quick developments in infrastructure is led to huge demand for nonwovens geotextiles in water conservancy, drainage, dams, river canals and costal work, embankments, road, highway, motorways, railway track, airfields, sports fields, and many sustainable other projects.
-The unique flexibility of nonwovens used in geotextile to makes suitable for use in securing landfill infrastructure and in drainage, in filtration applications.
+The unique flexibility of nonwovens used in geotextile to makes suitable for use in securing landfill infrastructure and in drainage, in filtration applications in textile.

 Application of nonwoven geotextiles: